basis-robotics/basis-docs/docs/docs/guide-tools/unit-yaml-schema.md

 - **cpp_includes**: A list of C++ headers required for the Unit’s implementation.
 This section specifies the additional include files for the Unit's operation; it is typically used for including the input and output message declarations.

 - **threading_model**: Defines the threading behavior of the Unit.
 It supports one model currently:
-  - `single`: All handlers run mutually exclusive from each other.
+  - `single`: All handlers run mutually exclusive from each other within a Unit.
+  - Future releases will add other threading models.

 - **handlers**: This section describes the message delivery logic, or handlers, that execute within the Unit.
 Each handler is defined by its synchronization type, which determines how and when the handler is triggered.
 The handler may require inputs to be satisfied, and it produces a set of outputs.